 I am a postdoctoral researcher from Tehran, Iran.
 I joined Dr. Shirit Einav's lab in September 2021.
-The focus of my research is on developing novel, selective inhibitors of the Numb-Associated Kinases (NAK) as broad-spectrum antivirals.
-These inhibitors are potent against multiple unrelated viruses which our lab has shown rely on members of the NAK family for effective replication, including dengue virus (DENV), Venezuelan Equine Encephalitis Virus (VEEV) and SARS-CoV2.
-I am also interested in discovering novel substrates of NAKs and better characterizing the signaling pathways they regulate in cell biology and viral infection.
+The focus of my research is on screening, characterization, and enhancement of inhibitors of Numb-Associated Kinases (NAK) and lipid kinases which are involved in the viral life-cycle of pathogens such as Dengue virus (DENV), Venezuelan Equine Encephalitis Virus (VEEV) and SARS-CoV-2 with the hope of finding broad spectrum antiviral chemicals.
+I am also interested in discovering the targets/substrates for these kinases and their mechanism of action during viral infections.

 My PhD dissertation under Dr. Stephanie Seveau's supervision at The Ohio State University was focused on the role of fetal placental macrophages in mother-to-fetus transmission of listeriosis.
 My master’s thesis at Qazvin University of Medical Sciences in Qazvin, Iran, was on a modified derivative of rotavirus toxin NSP4 as a candidate for vaccine production.
 I enjoy doing translational research that can be used as a stepping stone toward development of therapeutics to battle human diseases.